Phalanyx/SparkPark/doc/sprint3/sprint-03.review.md

 ## Process - Reflection

-During this sprint we started to make the first real progress in the actual developing as the last sprint mostly focused on basic setup of project environment.
-Generally this sprint worked out well we managed to achieve most of our goals.
-Still we think there is room for improvements in terms of organization and the actual volume of tasks we get done.
+During this sprint we continued working toward implementing important functionalities, such
+as the filtering/custom searching and viewing details.
+We also implemented an improved user
+experience with design and visual components.
+We still had some issues with the project
+environment but are figuring out how to avoid them.
+We worked well in the sprint, but there
+are improvements that can be made to the productivity of the sprint by maintaining the task
+volume completed.